-- " Holiday Payments and Principal Grace Periods: The portfolio has an exposure of 11.5% in volume terms to contracts under a principal grace period.
+- " Holiday Payments and Principal Grace Periods: The portfolio has an exposure of 3% in volume terms to contracts currently under a principal grace period.
 As described in the section Credit Analysis, the probability of default assumptions were adjusted for loans with these features.
-Additionally, the pool is exposed to products where obligors may request payment holidays or interest and principal grace periods in the future.
-However, the exposure to these is only 0.04% of the pool volume.
-Moreover, granting this flexibility is subject certain conditions, and to final approval from Caixabank. - " Bullet Maturities: The portfolio volume comprises around 9.9% of bullet amortising contracts.
-As described in the section Credit Analysis, the probability of default assumptions were adjusted for loans with these features. - " Interest rate risk: At closing, 74.3% of the pool balance consist of floating rate loans and 25.7% fixed rate loans, whereas the notes are floating liabilities.
+Additionally, 11.6% of the pool balance is exposed to products where obligors may request payment holidays or interest and principal grace periods in the future.
+However, granting this flexibility is subject certain conditions, and to final approval from Caixabank. - " Mortgages Linked to Flexible Products: 23.3% of the portfolio corresponds to a flexible product structured as a line of credit.
+In those lines of credit secured on real estate (Crédito Hipotecario), which comprise 22.5% of the portfolio volume (and represents around a half of the total mortgage exposure), the possibility of further drawdowns creates potential volatility in the underlying LTV.
+This feature has been taken into account in Moody's quantitative analysis as more fully explained in Derivation of Recovery Rate Assumption. - Bullet Maturities: The portfolio volume comprises around 1.5% of bullet amortising contracts.
+As described in the section Credit Analysis, the probability of default assumptions were adjusted for loans with these features. - Interest rate risk: At closing, 81.1% of the pool balance consist of floating rate loans and 18.9% fixed rate loans, whereas the notes are floating liabilities.
 The structure is exposed to interest rate and basis risk as these are not hedged.
 This feature has been taken into account in our analysis as described in the section "Structure, Legal Aspects and Associated Risks". - " Commingling Risk: In the event of insolvency of Caixabank, and until notification is delivered to the relevant debtors to redirect their payments, collections on the underlying assets may be commingled with other funds belonging to Caixabank The structure does not contemplate any commingling reserve.
 To reflect this risk, Moody's has assumed in its modelling that a portion of the asset collections may be lost.